 SQF Edition 9: Part A Technical Changes

-Part A of the SQF Code will feature several changes, the most noteworthy of which are listed here.
+Part A of the SQF Code features several changes, the most noteworthy of which are listed here.

 Scores for non-conformities are important changes to Edition 9.
 While major non-conformities were scored at 10 points in 8.1 and earlier versions, they’ve now been decreased to 5 points.
 SQFI approached this change from a site perspective: since auditors are often inclined to score similar issues as many separate minor non-conformities instead of a single major one, this scoring adjustment may encourage auditors to group issues together.
 In turn, it will prompt sites to investigate the root causes of system element breakdowns.